-What most people fail to understand is when chemicals enter the body, they don’t remain isolated.
-You may get chemicals entering the body from different sources at different times, but as they work their way around the body and when some combine with other chemicals they result in devastating effects, as the experiments results below indicate.
+What most people fail to understand is that when chemicals enter the body, they don’t remain isolated.
+You may get chemicals entering the body from different sources at different times.
+But as they work their way around the body some may combine with other chemicals which can have devastating effects, as the experiments below shows.
 What kind of impact can this have on a newborn child?

 By itself mercury has a devastating effect on the brain.